-Pursuant to the formal demand of the French Regulatory Authority for Audiovisual and Digital Communication (ARCOM) on 14 December 2022, the Group ended all involvement in the broadcasting of three television channels within the prescribed seven-day compliance period.
+Pursuant to the formal demand issued by the French Regulatory Authority for Audiovisual and Digital Communication (ARCOM) on 14 December 2022, the Group ended all involvement in the broadcasting of three television channels within the prescribed seven-day compliance period.

-Pursuant to the Council of the European Union (EU) Regulation 2022/2474 of 16 December 2022, these same three channels as well as a fourth, RenTV, have been placed under restrictives measures imposed by the Council effective from 1 February 2023.
-The Group had taken steps in advance to comply with these measures, which essentially overlap with the ARCOM measures.
+Pursuant to the Council of the European Union (EU) Regulation 2022/2474 of 16 December 2022, these same three channels as well as a fourth, RenTV, have been placed under restrictive measures by the Council, effective 1 February 2023.
+The Group had taken steps in advance to comply with these measures, which essentially overlap with those of ARCOM.